OpenEducationAnalytics/OpenEducationAnalytics/oea/modules/module_catalog/Clever/README.md

 #### OEA Digital Engagement Schema:

-After completing the setup of this module, the MS Education Insights activity schema can be transformed into the [OEA schema standard for digital engagement](https://github.com/microsoft/OpenEduAnalytics/tree/main/oea/schemas/schema_catalog/Digital_Engagement_Schema).
+After completing the setup of this module, these Clever schemas can be transformed into the [OEA schema standard for digital engagement](https://github.com/microsoft/OpenEduAnalytics/tree/main/oea/schemas/schema_catalog/Digital_Engagement_Schema).
 Refer to the documentation and assets to see how this module can be extended and standardized for OEA package-use.

 ## Data Sources